kammitama5/kammitama5.github.io/_posts/2021-02-25-Thursday-February-25th.md

 - Sometimes, I go back and forth about whether I really am an engineer.
 It reminded me of a panel I moderated last year, where I accidentally referred to the speaker as Professor, and he said "I'm not a professor; I'm a hacker" in a thick French accent.
 - Yes, a hacker, that's more like it.
-- I was discussing with a friend that I think that I was speaking with someone who wanted to pursue grad school, and who had come from a liberal arts background, like myself.
+- I was discussing with a friend that I was speaking with someone who wanted to pursue grad school, and who had come from a liberal arts background, like myself.
 One of the things I told him was that he is the perfect person for research.
 I was telling my friend that the liberal arts people who transition to technical fields are perfect for *creative* problem solving, because their minds are spared from the boxing that inevitably comes with too much of a STEM education, too early.
 Let me explain.